INTERVIEW AND PICTURES BY MARKO SYRJALA

 CONNECTING WITH KISS AND THE END OF NEW ENGLAND

 Your old band, New England, released its debut album of the same name in 1978.
 Paul Stanley produced the record, and this was his first album as a producer.
-How Paul end up working with you?
+How did Paul end up working with you?

 Jimmy Waldo: Yeah.
 We did the record in ’78 with Paul as a producer.
 Bill Aucoin, their manager, saw us and wanted to manage us.
 We signed a deal with Bill, and in the meantime, we had met Paul, and Bill suggested Paul as a producer.
 We really liked Paul.
 We got along really great, and Paul was really into it, and Paul’s roots are the same as ours.
 He comes from the same musical background as us.
-We thought, this would be cool, and it was.
-Paul was in tuned with us; he knew what was going on.
+We thought this would be cool, and it was.
+Paul was in tune with us; he knew what was going on.
 Paul was very cool, and that we would play an arrangement of something, and we would want to change it.
 Say, “Okay.
 We have to change this.”
 Paul would go, “I wouldn’t touch that.
 Don’t mess with that.”
 That sounds simple, but that was smart.
-A lot of producers would immediately want to tear things apart and make it theirs like that’s my standpoint.
+Many producers would immediately want to tear things apart and make it theirs like that’s my standpoint.
 Paul was like, “You guys sound great like this, don’t change that.”
 That worked out really well.
 We had a lot of fun with Paul.

 In 1979 New England was a support band for KISS on the US tour.